Education Programs at the Beechworth Historic Precinct

 Burke Museum

-Levels F-2, 45 minute session
+Levels F-4, 45 minute session

+Explore household objects from the collection of the Burke Museum and think about how much life has changed!
 This interactive program held in the Burke Museum allows students to view rarely seen objects from the collection that "Granny" used.
 Students engage in critical and creative thinking to make suggestions about what these items might have been used for and consider how they have evolved over time.
 Students are encouraged to develop an understanding of similarities and differences between their lives today and the lives of their grandparents and ancestors.

 Cultural Crossroads